Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Abstract

 \section{Abstract}

 Retraining modern deep learning systems can lead to variations in model performance even when trained using the same data and hyper-parameters by simply using different random seeds.
-We call this phenomenon \textit{model jitter}.
-This issue is often exacerbated in production settings, where models are retrained on noisy data.
-In this work we tackle the problem of stable retraining with a focus on conversational semantic parsers.
-We first quantify the model jitter problem by introducing the \textit{ model agreement} metric and showing the variation with dataset noise and model sizes.
-We then demonstrate the effectiveness of various jitter reduction techniques such as ensembling and distillation.
-Lastly, we discuss practical trade-offs between such techniques and show that co-distillation provides a sweet spot in terms of jitter reduction for semantic parsing systems with only a modest increase in resource usage.
+This phenomenon is known as \textit{model churn or model jitter}.
+This issue is often exacerbated in real world settings, where noise may be introduced in the data collection process.
+In this work we tackle the problem of stable retraining with a novel focus on structured prediction for conversational semantic parsing.
+We first quantify the model churn by introducing metrics for \textit{agreement} between predictions across multiple re-trainings.
+Next, we devise realistic scenarios for noise injection and demonstrate the effectiveness of various churn reduction techniques such as ensembling and distillation.
+Lastly, we discuss practical trade-offs between such techniques and show that co-distillation provides a sweet spot in terms of churn reduction with only a modest increase in resource usage.